Kaweees/rustyChip8/README.md

 </div>

 <!-- ABOUT THE PROJECT -->
-An NES emulator and implementation of 6502 processor written in Rust.
-I always wanted to learn to emulate hardware.
-For this task, I chose a language that is memory-safe, compiled, free-form, and statically-type, and commonly used in systems programming.
+An emulator and implementation of the CHIP-8 processor written in Rust

 ### Built With